 If your child’s noncustodial parent objects to the proposed name change, to have the name change approved you must prove that parent:

-Any minor child listed on the petition who is 14 years old or older must agree to the name change and sign the Minor's Consent to Name Change form in front of the judge during the hearing.
+Any minor child listed on the petition who is 14 years old or older must agree to the name change and sign the Minor's Consent to Name Change form.
 If any child listed on the petition is younger than 14 years old (typically seven or older), the judge will decide if the child is capable of expressing a preference, and will consider that child’s wishes.

 After Your Name Change